Introduction

 Bluetooth Module

-There are many different versions on the HC-06 and I believe all will work with the dropController, as will any Bluetooth Classic (BT 2.1) module that interfaces using UART 8-N-1 at 9600 baud rate.
+There are many different versions of the HC-06 and I believe all will work with the dropController, as will any module that has a Bluetooth Classic BT 2.1/SPP mode and interfaces using UART 8-N-1 at 9600 baud rate.

-These are the Wavesen/HC01 HC-06 modules I use which come on HC breakout boards that are are 5v tolerant on the RX and TX pins.
+These are the Wavesen/HC01 HC-06 modules I use.
+These now come on HC breakout boards that have 5v tolerant RX and TX pins.
 This means you do not need to use the voltage divider.
 However, if you have already built the circuit with a voltage divider in place then you can leave it.

 Here is the Wavesen/HC01 Bluetooth module on the very popular zs-040 breakout board.
 The RX and TX pins are 3.3v and should be used with a voltage divider.